jspinak/brobot/docs/docs/03-core-library/action-config/07-action-chaining.md

 ## Enhanced Conditional Action Chaining

 For more advanced conditional workflows with proper sequential composition, see the [Enhanced Conditional Action Chains](./conditional-chains-examples) documentation.
-The `EnhancedConditionalActionChain` class provides:
+The `ConditionalActionChain` class provides:

 - The crucial `then()` method for sequential action composition
 - Convenience methods like `click()`, `type()`, `scrollDown()`